isaurabh19/program-design-java/README.md

 An important aspect of this course is to write clean, well-structured, well-documented code.
 Students will be expected to design and program to facilitate reuse, minimize code duplication and make it “future-proof”.
 Students will also be expected to explain and defend their design and programming decisions to code panels.
 In this sense this course trains students to see programming as a “people’s discipline”.

 Course website: https://course.ccs.neu.edu/cs5010/index.html

+Kindly send me a request to access the code